acao22/loopify/docs/README.md

 - Create analytics dashboards to monitor engagement and playlist quality.
 - Implement feedback mechanisms to improve the AI model.

----

-## Project Complexity

 **Total Point Value:** 20

-Each component is vital to achieving the vision of a collaborative, mood-driven music discovery platform.
-The points reflect the effort required to build each feature.

 ---